tony-aw/tinycodet/README.md

     id="toc-pattern-attributes-in-strings">Pattern attributes in strings</a>
   - <a href="#pattern-attributes-examples"
     id="toc-pattern-attributes-examples">Pattern attributes examples</a>
-  - <a href="#in-place-modifying-string-arithmetic-and-subsetting"
+  - <a href="#in-place-modifying-string-arithmetic-and-sub-setting"
-    id="toc-in-place-modifying-string-arithmetic-and-subsetting">In-place
+    id="toc-in-place-modifying-string-arithmetic-and-sub-setting">In-place
-    modifying string arithmetic and subsetting</a>
+    modifying string arithmetic and sub-setting</a>
 - <a href="#utility-operator-for-slightly-more-advanced-users"
   id="toc-utility-operator-for-slightly-more-advanced-users">Utility
   operator (for slightly more advanced users)</a>